Course Content and Outcome Guide for SOC 230

 - Lab Hours:

 - Special Fee:

 Course DescriptionIntroduces current practice, programs, and policies in the field of gerontology.
 Addresses professional standards of practice and service delivery, as well as advocacy and policy directions, from a person-directed perspective, responsive to social inequalities and cultural diversity.
 Recommend: Introductory sociology course or instructor permission.
 Prerequisites: WR115, RD115, and MTH20 or equivalent placement test scores.
+WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description